Hojunian/hojunian.github.io/_pages/about.md

   - /about.html
 ---

 <span style="font-size: 12pt;">I am a Ph.D. candidate in the [Robot Learning Laboratory (RLLAB)](https://rllab.snu.ac.kr/) at Seoul National University, South Korea.
-My research interests lie at the intersection of robotics and machine learning algorithms, with the goal of enabling autonomous agents to perform complex tasks.
+My research interests lie at the intersection of robotics and machine learning algorithms, with the goal of enabling autonomous agents to conduct complex tasks.
 Recently, I have been focusing on training robust agent policies through reinforcement learning and unsupervised environment design.</span>

 <span style="font-size: 12pt;">**Research Interests**: Robot Learning, Reinforcement Learning, Unsupervised Environment Design, and Generative Simulation.</span>